 Vocational Rehabilitation Expert

 As you would expect, an injury resulting in loss of earning capacity or pain and suffering that will last in the injury victim’s entire life should bring about a higher damage award from a Maryland jury than an only temporary injury.

 If you have a disability from an accident or malpractice that makes employment impossible or limits your ability to perform the job you once had, you can get compensation for this loss.

-One of the challenges for our accident lawyers is to translate a permanent injury - such as the severed arm or leg, the disabling back or neck injury, or a herniated disc - into a fair dollar figure.
+One of the challenges for our accident lawyers is to translate a permanent injury – such as a severed arm or leg, a disabling back or neck injury, or a herniated disc – into a fair dollar figure.

 One way our attorneys do this is we flush out the full economic damages to the injury victim.
 In many of our lawyers’ personal injury accident cases in Maryland, our attorneys hire a vocational rehabilitation expert to estimate the accident victim’s lost wages as a result of the auto or truck accident.

 Vocational rehabilitation experts design a plan for the crash victim to return to the employment market despite the injuries suffered.
 These experts calculate the cost of retraining to a new job that is best suited for the plaintiff.
 The injured victim usually cannot go back to as lucrative a job as the one that he/she left (particularly if the job was physical).